 Input data and interpretations for geological modelling sometimes provide conflicting evidence regarding the location of horizons and geological features.
 During the modelling workflow, these conflicts are often flagged and options are available to resolve inconsistencies.
-Not all of these inconsistencies can be remedied so SKUA minimises errors to the input data.
+Not all of these inconsistencies can be remedied, so SKUA minimises errors to the input data

-SKUA takes borehole 'well markers' as the strongest guidance for the geometry of the subsurface.
-However due to the variable data density and local complexities in geology smaller than the modelled grid size, not all of the modelled horizons will perfectly match the input borehole markers.
-The difference between the modelled horizons and the borehole markers is shown in Table 2 below.
+For example, the pre-drill model (Burkin and Kearsey, 2019) noted that SKUA takes borehole 'well markers' as the strongest guidance for the geometry of the subsurface.
+However due to the variable data density and local complexities in geology that are smaller than the 50 m modelled grid size, not all of the modelled horizons will perfectly match the input borehole markers (Burkin and Kearsey, 2019).